angeorg/ti-framework/README.md

 Usage
 =====

-ti-framework needs some config instruction be in your index file
+ti-framework needs some config instruction be in your index file, and .htaccess file in case you need from MOD_REWRITE

 Example directory structure of app using ti-framework